Machine Learning Methods for Data Association in Multi-Object Tracking: Learning Features for Data Association

-The network optimization approach from \cite{zhang2008global} is revisited once again in \cite{schulter2017deep}, where the parameters of the the unary and pairwise link costs are learned end-to-end with a deep neural network.
+The network flow approach popularized by Zhang et al. \cite{zhang2008global} is revisited again from a deep learning perspective \cite{schulter2017deep,shen2018tracklet}.
+Effectively, the parameters of the unary and pairwise link costs are learned end-to-end with a deep neural network.
 The original linear program is converted into the following bi-level optimization problem